ryo-ohki-code/sideshift-payment-integration-node/README.md

 ### Load the payment poller system
-The custom integration require the polling system.
+The custom integration requires the polling system.

 Do not set this for checkout integration.